craigburke/angular-template-asset-pipeline/README.md

 ## How it works

 This plugin inserts the compressed contents of your template files into AngularJs's $templateCache.
 Both the template name and module are determined by the file name and location.
+This plugin expects the module name to be in camel case (ex. myApp not MyApp).

 For example a file located at